Wincanton optimises schedules and saves on bulk milk distributionNovember 8th, 2017

 He adds.
 “It’s very easy to get new data into the system if a dairy changes its requirements at the last minute.
 It allows us to change part of the plan when that happens, without throwing out the whole schedule.”

-Since implementing TRUCKSTOPS LOADS, Wincanton has continued to provide feedback to MAPMECHANICS, benefiting from further enhancements and upgrades.
+Since implementing Truckstops Loads, Wincanton has continued to provide feedback to CACI, benefiting from further enhancements and upgrades.